dajudge/aws-workbench/README.md

 ```

 ## Build the workbench docker image
-This step is optional as it's also begin executed silently when you start the workbench in the
+This step is optional as it's also being executed silently when you start the workbench in the
 next step, but it'll take a while and you might want to know what's happening...
 ```
 user@host:~/devel/project$ docker build .workbench